Epoch2/telldus-nfc/README.md

 # telldus-nfc

-RESTful proxy server for controlling Telldus™ enabled appliances.

-Provides a simple API for ad-hoc interaction with the Telldus home automation system.
-Especially useful for devices incapable of the high level protocols used in the official Telldus API, such as <code>OAuth</code>.
+Proxy service with a simple API for ad-hoc interaction with the Telldus home automation system.
+Useful for devices incapable of authenticating themselves against the official Telldus API (using <code>OAuth</code>).

 Originally intented for providing short URLs to store in <code>ISO/IEC 14443</code> compliant low-memory NFC tags, but can be used wherever Telldus interaction through plain HTTP/1.1 is required.